lrheault/polmeth2020/_pages/instructions.md

 This page summarizes the format of the online conference.

 Importantly, we ask all participants to ensure that communications from the email address [polmeth@utoronto.ca](mailto:polmeth@utoronto.ca) are not redirected to a spam folder.
-This would place us in a conundrum: there is no way for us to know that you haven't received emails, and even if we send you reminders, you would not see them.
-We will be in touch with participants in the weeks before the conference to provide information on logistics.
+We will be in touch with participants in the weeks before the conference to provide important information on logistics.

 ## Paper Presenters and Discussants